theNewDynamic/aba-icc/_the-aba-icc-project/about-the-project.md

 - Engaging with the American people, legal profession, and policymakers on the ICC and its vital role in helping protect human rights, establish the rule of law globally, and foster durable peace, thereby engendering broad-based familiarity with the ICC and enhancing US-ICC relations.
 - Convening high-level briefings on the ICC before the US legislative and executive branches, offering ICC education courses for American lawyers, providing assistance to ABA members advocating for greater US support for the ICC’s mandate, and establishing dialogs between US, ICC, and other key stakeholders.
 - Through the ABA-ICC Project website, providing innovative and interactive content that educates website visitors on the ICC and its jurisdiction, judicial process, constituent organs, State Parties, and US-ICC relations.
-In collaboration with **Stanford Law School**, the website also features [International Criminal Justice Today](http://www.international-criminal-justice-today.org/), an online periodical with IPSOS market research polling data and up-to-date developments in the field and includes [*Arguendo*](http://www.international-criminal-justice-today.org/arguendo/), a regular roundtable forum where distinguished experts from different fields discuss and debate the most pressing international criminal justice issues.
+In collaboration with **Stanford Law School**, the website also features [*International Criminal Justice Today*](http://www.international-criminal-justice-today.org/), an online periodical with IPSOS market research polling data and up-to-date developments in the field and includes [*Arguendo*](http://www.international-criminal-justice-today.org/arguendo/), a regular roundtable forum where distinguished experts from different fields discuss and debate the most pressing international criminal justice issues.

 ## Practical Legal Assistance